MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ## If you are using ASP.NET Core

-If you are building a Web API on top of ASP.NET Core or ASP.NET Classic, we recommend that you use Microsoft.Identity.Web.
+If you are building a web API on top of ASP.NET Core or ASP.NET Classic, we recommend that you use Microsoft.Identity.Web.
 See [Web APIs with Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/web-apis).

-Check the decision tree: [Is MSAL.NET right for me?](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Is-MSAL.NET-right-for-me%3F).
+Check the decision tree: [Is MSAL.NET right for me?](/entra/msal/dotnet/getting-started/choosing-msal-dotnet)

 ## Getting tokens on behalf of a user